asfwan/programmer-test-nodejs/README.md

 # Programmer Test Nodejs

-Build a Movie Shop System using Nodejs
+Build a Movie Shop System using Nodejs & Mysql

 Fork this repo and pull request to main branch as end result